 Enjoy a great location between Biscayne Bay and downtown Miami, in-room water views, and a 5-star spa.

-Especially during post-pandemic travel, many families (and even individual travelers) look to Airbnb for luxury accommodations that allow for more privacy.
+Especially during post-pandemic travel, many families (and even individual travelers) look to vacation rentals for luxury accommodations that allow for more privacy.

 What to Do in Coconut Grove, Miami